yazeed44/MultiImagePicker/README.md

 This library is built-in gallery to pick multiple images or capture new photos , and retrieve the path in the code

+This library is inspired by Telegram image picker

 Getting started
 ==========